shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/troubleshooting/turn-debug-logging-on.md

     You are currently running version v0.15.18 of the Shotgun Pipeline Toolkit No need to update the Toolkit Core API at this time!
     DEBUG [10:11:39 981.74405098]: Exiting with exit code None

+## Examining debug outputs in log files

+Take a look at our [where are my log files?](./where-are-my-log-files.md) doc to help locate your log files.